No results were found...

 The cure

 Make sure that whatever information is conveyed in the image is also repeated in the text.
-Important information like dates or discounts should be mentioned in your text as well.
+For example, if your banner image includes dates or sale discounts, mention this information in your text too.

-To minimize the chances of images not showing, try keeping each file size preferable under 100KB.
-As a backup, always add a descriptive ALT text for each image.
+To minimize the chances of images not showing, try keeping each image’s file size under 100KB.
+As a backup, always add ALT text to each image explaining what the image contains.
+This text will show when the image doesn’t load, so people still know what information the image contains, boosting the user experience for all.

 The cure

-Email personalization is a great tool to build a more personal bond with subscribers virtually, as you can’t see them face-to-face.
+Email personalization—when you add information from a customer’s profile, such as their name, to your email—is a great tool to build a more personal bond with subscribers.
 However, a lot of us get anxious wondering whether the placeholders will be replaced correctly for all readers.
-Though it’s a legitimate fear, do know that this mistake is a common one.
-Almost all of us can dig up an email thread somewhere that says “Hi {$name}”, or similar.

 The cure

-Personalization works with variables that automatically take information from custom subscriber fields.
-The easiest way to double-check what your personalization will look like is by checking those fields.
+Personalization uses variables that automatically take information from custom subscriber fields.
+The easiest way to double-check that you added the variable correctly is by checking that the variable in the email matches the content of the field you want to add.

 Segmenting your email list is a great way to send better-targeted emails, but if you use segments often and in a large number of emails, it can get confusing.
 You can easily get anxious, doubting whether your email will appear to the right subscribers.